Documentation Index

 Structured outputs ensure that model responses match specific formats like JSON schemas, regex patterns, or predefined choices.
 Tinfoil uses vLLM’s guided decoding to constrain outputs by filtering next-token predictions, guaranteeing valid formats without post-processing.

 Tinfoil supports structured outputs through vLLM.
-Use response_format with json_schema type for JSON outputs, or extra_body with structured_outputs for choice and regex constraints.
+Use response_format with json_schema type for JSON outputs, or structured_outputs for choice and regex constraints.
+In Python, pass it via extra_body.
+In JavaScript, pass it directly on the request body (the OpenAI Node SDK does not support extra_body).

 Benefits